 STRATEGY & SOUL

-We are excited to invite you to support Strategy and Soul— the next chapter in the work of the Labor/Community Strategy Center.
+We are excited to invite you to support Strategy and Soul— One of the building blocks in the work of the Labor/Community Strategy Center.

 We are part of a movement to rebuild, reconstruct, and re-volutionize South L.A. and U.S. cities in the face of U.S. capitalism’s decline—reflected in corporate and police brutality and ecological devastation.
 We have built a new Movement Institution—Strategy and Soul—a complex of 3 contiguous storefronts at the corner of King and Crenshaw—an historic landmark in South L.A. and the Black Community.